rafalposwiata/Clean-Code-Notes/Smells-and-Heuristics.md

 - Multiple Languages in One Source File

+  The ideal is for a source file to contain one, and only one, language.

 - Obvious Behavior Is Unimplemented

   Any function or class should implement the behaviors that another programmer could reasonably expect.